cgarnette/Inventory-Management/README.md

 David Kirkman, Charles Garnette, Emily Chiou, Eric Bridges

 ## Overview
 The Warehouse Inventory Management (WIM) system is a stand-alone warehouse management package with a user-friendly interface and a stable database foundation.
 Created to be intuitive, it requires minimal training.
-Designed with minimal overhead in mind, it can be installed on any modern Windows based computer.
+Designed with minimal overhead in mind, it can be installed on any modern computer.

 The WIM system allows a user to manage all on-hand inventory and incoming or outgoing orders.